wordforestbookstore/ProjectBackend/README.md

-# ProjectBackend
+# Project Backend
 The backend of WordForestBookStore, using Spring Boot and Mybatis.

-Now it has a basic framework, and the TABLEs of database have been created, you can access the database by these:
+The admin portal had been successfully completed.
+Now you can login, see the booklist, add books with book info included book's cover.
+You can also do CRUD with books.

+We also deploy it to the server in the docker.

 database name is: bookstoredatabase

-IP address is: 192.168.1.102
+IP address is: 49.235.51.43

 port is: 3306